aprilnovak/nekRSDoc/source/theory.rst

 :math:`P^\dagger=\frac{P}{\rho_0 U^2}`.

-Inserting these non-dimensional variables into the conservation of mass, momentum, and energy equations gives
+Inserting these non-dimensional variables into the conservation of mass and momentum equations gives

 .. math::